analystjason/therealjason17/README.md

-- 👋 Hi, I’m @therealjason17
+- 👋 Hi, I’m  Jason
-- 👀 I’m interested in HTML/CSS and Python
+- 👀 I’m interested in Oracle,Python,linux
-- 🌱 I’m currently learning HTML/CSS and Python
+- 🌱 I’m currently learning  Oracle,Python,linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...